csstools/postcss-plugins/packages/postcss-tape/README.md

 ```

 In that example, the error expects a field of `message` to be the string
 `You should not have done that`.
-In order that errors can be inspecific,
+So that an error can be inspecific, regular
-regular expressions may also be used, so that something like
+expressions may also be used, so that something like
 `message: /^You should not have done/` would also match
 `You should not have done this`.